anodynos/uRequire/readme.md

 #Notes
- When running on node, if you're referencing libs outside the package, either via webRootMap or a relative path like ../../somepackage/somelib, make sure you have uRequire installed there.
+ When running on node, if you're referencing libs outside the package, either via webRootMap, a relative path like ../../somepackage/somelib or some requireJs config settings, make sure you have uRequire installed there as well.
+ Every UMD file is aware of its bundle location.
+This information in various ways, such as resolving paths, looking for requirejs config, resolving webRoot etc

 #FAQ:
 ##Can I mix relative and absolute paths, or will I get into problems ?